Your browser doesn't seem to support CSS, which this page uses for all styling. Don't be surprised if it looks kinda boring.

 Completed and Trivial projects

 These are things that are either essentially Done For All Time (i.e., in pure maintenance mode), or things so basically trivial that they can be considered no-longer-in-progress.
+Or, sometimes, just abandoned due to my need for them passing and them falling off the bottom of my endless TODO.
 Still useful, though; I use these things every day.

 • cvsmail: A reasonably simplistic and very easy to install set of scripts to automate CVS commit mailings.